Scott Miller (pop musician): The Loud Family (1991–2006)

-With a new line-up in 1991 and a new recording label, Miller retired the name Game Theory and chose to call his new group The Loud Family.
+With a new lineup in 1991 and a new recording label, Miller retired the name Game Theory and chose to call his new group The Loud Family.
 Rolling Stone described this name as both "a hip allusion to the mid-Seventies PBS series An American Family" and "a clever way to describe the sound and feel of the band.
 Either way, it's a great hook—smart, funny and instantly memorable.
 All of which, appropriately enough, are qualities shared by Miller's songs."
 Miller later described his intended reality-show metaphor: "Going through life is a lot like having cameras on you and you have to perform, but there's no script; you just have to do the normal kind of bumbling thing.
 Besides, it had the word 'loud' in it."

-Stereo Review, by way of introducing The Loud Family and eulogizing Game Theory, called Miller "an entity unto himself, taking dictation from a mind working overtime without stopping to consider the possibility of success or banishment.
+Stereo Review, introducing the Loud Family and eulogizing Game Theory, called Miller "an entity unto himself, taking dictation from a mind working overtime without stopping to consider the possibility of success or banishment.
 Problem is, [while] others have squeezed through the needle's eye to varying degrees ...
 Miller still labors in semi-obscurity, his back catalog bulging like Ph.D. theses interred in some musty corner of a rarely visited library."
 Assessing Miller's prospects of success, the article continued:Let's face it: Smart rock doesn't sell.
 Despite the best efforts of critics, despite the support of introspective, collegiate humanities majors who have assimilation problems, even despite the soft spot certain record companies occasionally show for music with a brain, the market share is marginal.
 Therefore, to persevere at making hyperliterate music that has complex motives and is densely constructed—relative to the immediate sparkle and shine of mainstream chart music, that is—is an act of bravery, commitment, or lunacy.

 The Loud Family debuted on Alias Records in 1993 with Plants and Birds and Rocks and Things, produced by Mitch Easter.
 The album was later acclaimed by Aimee Mann as "one of the five best records ever made."

-From 1991 until Miller's death in 2013, The Loud Family released six studio LPs and one live LP.
-They were also the subject of a concert video documentary, released on DVD in 2003, which chronicled the group's final concert tour in 2000, in support of the album Attractive Nuisance.
+From 1991 until Miller's death in 2013, the Loud Family released six studio LPs and one live LP.
+They were also the subject of a concert video documentary, released on DVD in 2003, that chronicled the group's final concert tour in 2000 in support of the album Attractive Nuisance.

-In a 2003 book, Sonic Cool: The Life & Death of Rock 'n' Roll, The Loud Family was cited as "perhaps the most sophisticated 'pop' band that ever lived."
+In the 2003 book Sonic Cool: The Life & Death of Rock 'n' Roll, the Loud Family was cited as "perhaps the most sophisticated 'pop' band that ever lived."
 According to author Joe Harrington, "the songs are beautiful, but they inevitably lampoon some aspect of the culture with biting accuracy.
 It's the perfect juxtaposition between old/new Pop/Punk that makes The Loud Family simply too good to be true in this day and age."